Chelyocarpus/EU4-Autobackup/README.md

 - The script is safe to run alongside EU4 multiplayer sessions.

 ## License
 MIT License.
-See file for details.# 🎮 EU4 Autosave Backup Tool
+See file for details.